 Best and worst auto insurers

-According to Consumer Reports, the top 2 insurers are USAA Property & Casualty and Amica Insurance, two of my longtime favorites.
-Just a hair behind them is New Jersey Manufacturers Insurance Company, a company that's never much been on my radar.
+According to Consumer Reports, the top 2 insurers are USAA Property & Casualty and Amica Insurance, two of Clark's longtime favorites.
+Just a hair behind them is New Jersey Manufacturers Insurance Company, a company that's never much been on Clark's radar.

 On the flipside, among the lowest rated auto insurers in the country are Farmers Insurance and Hanover Insurance.
 Just a hair above them you'll find Allstate, Metlife Auto & Home, Liberty Mutual and Travelers, among others.

 When it comes to car insurance, be sure the deductible you have isn't too low.
 Having a low deductible pushes premiums higher.
 It could also tempt you to make a claim for a small incident that will leave you in trouble with insurers going forward.